nourabuild/iam-service/README.md

 - **Observability** - Built-in metrics, logging, and tracing support
 - **Production Features** - Health checks, graceful shutdown, and configuration management

-> For developers to be able to concentrate and speed up on feature building

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.